anbox-cloud/discourse-docs/ref/anbox-https-api.md

 After this, when opening a camera application, the uploaded image should be displayed in the preview.

-Here is a caveat about the size of a jpeg image to be uploaded to Anbox.
-Irrespective of the screen orientation is in landscape or portrait, the size of the uploaded jpeg image must match one of the resolutions you got from the response to the camera info request, Anbox will rotate the image automatically for you based on current screen orientation.
+Here is a caveat about the size of a JPEG image to be uploaded to Anbox.
+Irrespective of the screen orientation is in landscape or portrait, the size of the uploaded JPEG image must match one of the resolutions you got from the response to the camera info request, Anbox will rotate the image automatically for you based on current screen orientation.

 [note type="information" status="Note"]If a static image already exists in Anbox, when you issue the above request next time, the image will be overridden.[/note]